The Most Important Medical Tests All Women Should Take

 The diabetes epidemic affects approximately 15 million women in the United States alone.
 While this disease is not more likely to occur in one gender or another, diabetes affects women differently than it does men.
 Diabetes can lead to a number of debilitating health problems as well as complications during pregnancy.

 Compared to men, women have lower diabetes survival rates accompanied by a higher risk for heart disease (stroke or heart attack), blindness, and depression.
 Even more alarming is the latest scientific research that has shown an increasing correlation between type 2 diabetes and cancer.

 The general recommendation is that women between 40 and 70 years old are tested for diabetes, but you are advised to do so earlier and more frequently if you are overweight or have a history of diabetes in your family.

 A Pap test (or Pap smear) is a gynecological screening procedure used to detect cancerous cells in the cervix.
 It is recommended that women receive Pap smears every three years once they turn 21, regardless of sexual activity.

 One in eight women is expected to develop breast cancer in their lifetime.
 This likelihood increases tremendously based on a number of factors: age (40 or older), race (African-American women are at the highest risk), or family history (the risk of breast cancer doubles if an immediate relative is diagnosed with breast cancer).

 Mammograms are recommended by the American Cancer Society as one of the best methods for early detection of breast cancer.
 Women aged 40 or older should have a mammogram screening every year and can change to every other year once they are 55 or older.

 Female Health Services

-The clinics that are part of the UrgentMED Network are happy to provide fast, friendly, and convenient gynecological services as well as all other means of female well-being.
+The clinics that are part of UrgentMED are happy to provide fast, friendly, and convenient gynecological services as well as all other means of female well-being.
 Visit one of our 14 Southern Califonia locations to schedule a gyno appointment today.